 Annual Fuel Utilization Efficiency (AFUE)**

-For heating systems that utilize gas or oil, AFUE is the rating that you should be searching for.
+For heating systems that use gas or oil, AFUE is the rating that you should be searching for.
 It references the amount of heat that your system gives you for every dollar you spend on fuel.
-So if you have a system that has a high AFUE rating, it is wasting less fuel during its conversion process, which means savings for you month after month.
+So if you have a system that has a high AFUE rating, it is wasting less fuel during its conversion process, which means savings for you year after year.
 There haven’t been any systems produced that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.